Rom the Space Knight: Hasbro Comic Book Universe

+Energon Universe

+Rom reappears in the Energon Universe comics, starting with his own solo adventure in the one-shot of the same name and later from issue #33 of Void Rivals onward.

+While searching for a group of abducted children, Rom is captured by the monstrous Kulgith the Devourer and imprisoned alongside the long-captive Lithone Kranix.
+With the help of a small organic companion called Carpet, Rom escapes and locates the children being held within Kulgith's fortress.
+Confronting the Devourer, Rom battles the creature and ultimately kills him.
+He then safely returns the children to their parents, who reward him with the return of a device he had left as collateral.
+Having taken one of Kulgith's blade-like arms to replace his lost limb, Rom resumes his travels across the galaxy with Carpet, continuing his mission of helping those in need and searching for any remaining Dire Wraiths.

 Powers and abilities

 Rom's armor was composed of the Galadorian metal plandanium.
 It is extremely durable, even able to stand up to Wolverine's adamantium claws.
 It was shown to be damaged from time to time, demonstrating that plandanium is not indestructible.
 The armor had self-repair capabilities, though it took several weeks to repair major damage.
 It provided him with superhuman strength, flight, and the ability to travel through space via backpack rockets.
 It allowed him to breathe in any atmosphere and survive in the vacuum of space.
 In Spaceknight form, Rom also did not need to eat or sleep.
 Controls near the torso allowed Rom to lower the armor's temperature to well below zero.
 The armor stored a "solar charge" that could be used as a weapon and could drain power sources by mere contact.
 It gave him the ability to summon three pieces of equipment stored in "subspace".